gkapfham/pyohio2021-presentation/slides.md

 <div class="text-3xl font-bold mt-7 ml-4">

 - Using type annotations, Typer can:
-  - automatically generates all menus
+  - automatically generate all menus
-  - performs error checking on all arguments
+  - perform error checking on all arguments
-  - converts all arguments to the correct type
+  - convertall arguments to the correct type

 </div>